Colorectal Cancer Screening is the Best Prevention for Early Detection

 Once the procedure is over, patients go to a recovery area for a brief period of time while the sedation wears off before being discharged to go home.
 You will be able to eat normally, but because you will have been sedated for the procedure, you will need someone to drive you home.
 If polyps were removed, you may have some mild spotting for a brief period of time.
 You may be a little tired from the sedation, but you’ll be able to return to work the next day.

-Board-Certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; area including Alpharetta, GA; Johns Creek, GA; Cumming, GA; and Lawrenceville, GA.
-The In-House Endoscopy Suite at Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
-If you suffer from gastrointestinal problems or need a colorectal cancer screening, contact us at (770) 227-2222 to schedule an appointment.
+Board-Certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Ruth Montalvo, Dr. Jae Kim, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; area including Alpharetta, GA; Johns Creek, GA; Cumming, GA; and Lawrenceville, GA.
+The In-House Endoscopy Suite at Digestive Care Physicians is a certified facility that has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
+If you suffer from gastrointestinal problems or need a colorectal cancer screening as the best prevention for early detection, contact us at (770) 227-2222 to schedule an appointment.